codecourses-site/chat-app/README.md

-# How to Build a Chat App
+# How to Build Full React Chat App

 ## Table of Contents